www-splitcells-net/net.splitcells.network/projects/net.splitcells.network.blog/src/main/hugo/content/blog/2022-05-01-Note-On-Creating-Your-Own-Web-Layout-And-Style.md

 Luckily, the designing itself did not take a lot of time, but bug fixing and refactoring the code took plenty of time.

+Nevertheless, I should have used an existing layout at least at the beginning and only create a custom one, if there is a concrete need for it and possible future requirements are known as well.
 # Cleaning up the mess.
 By now, I'm at the point, where the state of the site is ok and advantages of a custom layout and styling are present.